stijnb1234/directadmin-directslave-install/README.md

 https://forum.directadmin.com/showthread.php?t=43924&page=22&p=278112#post278112

+## Updated
+By bdacus01 using newer GO version of Directslave 3.3.

 ## Aims

-* Make it very easy for users to install and configure DirectSlave on a second server
+* Make it very easy for users to install and configure DirectSlave on a second server.
-* Maintain updated documentation / tutorials on how to install & configure DirectSlave
+* Maintain updated documentation / tutorials on how to install & configure DirectSlave.

-## Todo

-- [ ] Identify and update script with patches / improvements mentioned in the DirectSlave thread
-- [ ] Install letsencrypt, generate SSL certificate, enable SSL for DirectSlave